DevEvil99/Reminder-BetterDiscord-Plugin/README.md

 ## Features

 ### 1. **Create Custom Reminders**
 Easily set reminders with custom text and specific times.
-You can quickly add a reminder for any occasion, ensuring you never miss important events like birthdays or meetings.
+You can quickly add a reminder for any occasion, ensuring you never miss important events.

 ![image](https://github.com/user-attachments/assets/83c1767f-4b6b-4cc0-a985-0d6aca5e869f)